 Dixon Dog Bite Lawyer

 Most people know dogs to be great companions and valuable friends.
-Dogs are an important part of many families’ daily lives and perform important services such as protecting homes, guiding people with disabilities, and giving emotional comfort to those who suffer from psychological trauma.
-In fact, the United States Centers for Disease Control and Prevention (CDC) has reported that owning a dog may even be related to several health benefits including reduced stress, lowered blood pressure, and increased opportunities for exercise.
+Dogs are an important part of many families’ daily lives.
+They perform important services such as protecting homes, guiding people with disabilities, and giving emotional comfort to those who suffer from psychological trauma.
+In fact, the United States Centers for Disease Control and Prevention (CDC) has reported that owning a dog may even be related to several health benefits, including reduced stress, lowered blood pressure, and increased opportunities for exercise.

 Although it is safe to say that dogs are usually a benefit to people, it is also true that dogs cause millions of injuries in the United States every year.
-While the vast majority of dogs never seriously injure anybody, the CDC has stated that somewhere around 4.5 million Americans receive injuries during dog attacks annually.
-Many times, these injuries aren’t serious, and bitten individuals are able to quickly recover.
+While most dogs never seriously injure anybody, the CDC has stated that somewhere around 4.5 million Americans receive injuries during dog attacks annually.
+Many times, these injuries aren’t serious, and bitten individuals can quickly recover.
 However, dog bites sometimes cause severe trauma.
 When this happens, bites can result in lasting injuries that take years to recover from as well as injury complications that, in the worst cases, can even be fatal.Dog Bite Injuries

 - Spinal Cord Injuries